isotopp/isotopp.github.io/_posts/2021-03-24-a-lot-of-mysql.md

 ![](/uploads/2021/03/mysql-many-04.png)

 So, yes.
 The age of bare metal is coming to an end, even where I work.
 It has served us well for more than two decades.
-It did, because we have automation for these things – we started that when we had around 100 instances or so, and we were for a very short time running almost 100 times more than that before we started cleaning up to get cost under control.
+It did, because we have automation for these things – we started that when we had around 100 MySQL instances or so, and we were for a very short time running almost 100 times more than that before we started cleaning up to get cost under control.

 Looking at what is available in "cloud" environments, I am still disappointed.
 The grunt work of provisioning is so much easier: One API to rule them all, instead of talking to see many different backends, many of then fidgety and unreliable.

 Still, there is little that looks like it actually has seen production at scale, and there are entire research subjects such as tracing integration and WSS estimation that are largely untouched.
 Dealing with replication at the level of a single cluster or backend also looks like a non-starter for actual production.

-Then there is the entire topic of CD, Continous Deployment, and `gitops`, which from where I sit looks like a good idea and also a ridiculously naive simplification at the same time.
+Then there is the entire topic of CD, Continous Deployment, and "gitops", which from where I sit looks like a good idea and also a ridiculously naive simplification at the same time.

 I mean, Continous Integration and testing – sure.
 Gitlab pipelines, also yes.
 Deploying "stateless" code into production automatically for head?
 Sure, once you trust these pipelines.

 But actual Ops?

 So, yeah, you can terraform instances.
 That's just 2014's Openstack HEAT with more backends.
-But try to terraform a thing with state and you will get how that is complicated.
+But try to terraform a thing with state and you will quickly realize how that is complicated.

 It requires a state donor (a MySQL clone source, a backup of the old minecraft server you want to re-instantiate), probably coordination between the outside of the new instance (talking to the EC2 or Openstack) and the inside of several instances (the donor instance and the new instance, for example), coordinated catchup and warmup, and also a working endpoint discovery system.

-And if you do that at scale, `instances = 200` in terraform may require some thought in how you provision, with queueing, concurrency limits and stuff, and you did not code that at all when you automated your stuff.
+And if you do that at scale, `instances = 200` in terraform, may require some thought in how you provision, with queueing, concurrency limits and stuff, and you did not code that at all when you automated your stuff.

 And that's not even Ops.
 That's Day 1 stuff.

-Everyday life MySQL land is: Replication is delayed because somebody ran a sequence `DELETE FROM t WHERE 1=1` at the primary and they are now filtering downstream to all the replicas, replication delay is 5h and rising before they complained to DBA.
+Everyday life MySQL land is: Replication is delayed because somebody ran a sequence of `DELETE FROM t WHERE 1=1` at the primary and they are now filtering downstream to all the replicas, replication delay is 5h and rising before they complained to DBA.

 The fix is "replication surgery": Stop the replica and restart with replication disabled, emulate the deletion with truncate or an empty table creation, create an empty transaction for the skipped `DELETE` with the skipped GTID, and reinstate normal replication.

-Gitops that.
+Gitops that?

 Everyday life in MySQL land is: Somebody oops'ed a table drop.
 Stop replication, locate a time delayed replica, fast forward it to before the oops'ed statement, stop it there, clone from this a new primary and a set of replicas, force feed it a modified replication stream for all the stuff that came after the oops'ed statement, and push this alternate history into production as a replacement for the oops'ed wreck.

 Everyday life in MySQL land is: A group of replicas died after having a bit of replication delay.
 Investigation finds a long running query maintaining a read view (sic!), leading to undo log growth, which inexplicably slows down everything on these instances.
 The fix is to connect to the affected instances and manually `KILL` the threads that hold the long running read views.
 Not a thing to be done with a git commit.

 So, yes, "continuous deployment" is a good idea, and I would like to see more of it.
-But before we are going to have that with stateful services a number of hard problems need better solutions.
+But before we are going to have *that* with stateful services, a number of hard problems need better solutions.

 And "gitops" ain't gonna happen soon.
 We are going to see AIP operations ("ass-in-produxction") for quite some time, I am afraid.